kamalgodar/Optimized-Itinerary-Recommendation-with-AI/README.md

 ![Route recommendation preview](./preview.png)

-There is a separate README file for every directory if you'd like.

 ## What's inside the directories by the way ?

 **Datasets** : contains all the datasets used in our system